pb99u069/cardano-api-documentation/examples/simpleTx.md

   return (getVerificationKey skey, skey)
 ```

-Having generated the pair, the cardano-cli serialises each key and writes it to a file, whith `writeFileTextEnvelope` from the cardano-api
+Having generated the pair, the cardano-cli serialises each key and writes it to a file, using `writeFileTextEnvelope` from the cardano-api.

-The serialisation to CBOR is done inside the `serialiseToTextEnvelope` function, that is why a type that is an instance of the `HasTextEnvelope` class must also be an instance of the `SerialiseAsCBOR` class, which is the case for both `SigningKey PaymentKey` and `VerificationKey PaymentKey`
+The serialisation to CBOR is done inside the `serialiseToTextEnvelope` function, so a type that is an instance of the `HasTextEnvelope` class must also be an instance of the `SerialiseAsCBOR` class, which is the case for both `SigningKey PaymentKey` and `VerificationKey PaymentKey`.

 ```haskell
 serialiseToTextEnvelope :: forall a.
 HasTextEnvelope a => Maybe TextEnvelopeDescr -> a -> TextEnvelope